Callaway files motion to move Small lawsuit to federal court

-Political organizer Craig Callaway filed a motion Thursday to move Atlantic City Mayor Mary Small's slander lawsuit against him to federal court.
+Political organizer Craig Callaway filed a motion Thursday to move Atlantic City Mayor Marty Small Sr.’s slander lawsuit against him to federal court.

-Small sued Callaway, of Atlantic City, in Atlantic County Superior Court last month, accusing him of making untrue statements claiming Small and his wife La'Quetta allowed children to be raped in their home by a relative Kayan Frazier.
+Small sued Callaway, of Atlantic City, in Atlantic County Superior Court last month, accusing him of making untrue statements claiming Small and his wife, La’Quetta, allowed children to be raped in their home by a relative, Kayan Frazier, who pleaded guilty in federal court to exploitation of a child earlier this year.

 Callaway wants Small’s lawsuit moved to the U.S. District Court for the District of New Jersey.

-“Mr. Callaway is seeking to defend himself in New Jersey federal court so that he can assert his constitutional rights to free speech under the First Amendment,” said Daniel Weininger of Lento Law Group, who is representing Callaway.
+“Mr. Callaway is seeking to defend himself in New Jersey federal court so that he can assert his constitutional rights to free speech under the First Amendment,” said attorney Daniel Weininger, who is representing Callaway.

+ATLANTIC CITY — Mayor Marty Small Sr. has filed a legal complaint against Atlantic City poli…

+Small referred all questions to his attorney, Ed Jacobs, who declined comment.

 Small is running for reelection and has called Callaway’s statements a “political witch hunt.”